marijnh/Eloquent-JavaScript/10_modules.md

 more thought into it.

 One aspect of module design is ease of use.
-If you are designing something that is intented to be used by multiple people—or even by yourself, in three months when you no longer remember the specifics of what you made—it is helpful if your ((interface)) is simple and predictable.
+If you are designing something that is intended to be used by multiple people—or even by yourself, in three months when you no longer remember the specifics of what you made—it is helpful if your ((interface)) is simple and predictable.